AquaJerry/dwm/README.md

-# Dynamic window manager for X display server
+# Dynamic window manager

 Forked from official https://dwm.suckless.org.

 This dwm provides a simple user interface for me to focus on apps themselves.

+For X display server.

 ## Thanks